 Galette des Rois

 Pain perdu literally means lost bread.
 If you have three-day-old bread lying around the house which you’re about to throw away, stop it right there!
-This French toast calls for stale bread which is baked into a crunchy, soft, moist and sweet dessert, by soaking the bread in a mixture of milk, eggs and sugar.
-Eat it warm with a little bit of sugar or add a topping like fruit.
+This French toast calls for stale bread baked into a crunchy, soft, moist and sweet dessert, by soaking the bread in a mixture of milk, eggs and sugar.